Meri-Lou was inspired by my own personal experience of becoming a mother.

-Meri-Lou’s items are handmade by the local adult population of the factories in countries where our presence can make a difference.
+Meri-Lou’s items are handmade by the locals of the factories in countries where our presence can make a difference.

-The employment that Meri-Lou provides in producing the items provides bread on the shelf for many families.
+The employment that Meri-Lou provides in producing the items provides bread and butter for many families.

-To minimize emissions into the environment, I make sure that the items are shipped in one go as much as possible from the factory.
+To minimize emissions to the environment, I make sure that the items are shipped from the factory in one shipment as much as possible.

 In the past I have worked for a long time as a visual merchandiser in retail and as a freelance interior and photo stylist.